Courville Stadium Guidelines

 - No loitering of students in common areas, particularly out in front of the stadium, in front of the concession areas, in front of the bathrooms, behind the home-side bleachers, north & south of the home-side bleachers, behind the end zone areas inside of the stadium, or in walkway areas within the bleachers/stands.
 Essentially, students should be in the stands or moving to and from the bathroom or concessions; never standing, loitering, or being highly disruptive.

-- Students should NOT yell (unless cheering), cursing, running within the stadium, causing a safety hazard, or being highly disruptive or discourteous to others.
+- Students should NOT curse, run within the stadium, cause a safety hazard, or be highly disruptive or discourteous to others.